spujol/slicer.org/README.md

 # slicer.org

-This ``slicer-org`` branch of this repository store the static content served at the root of https://slicer.org.
+The ``slicer-org`` branch of this repository stores the source files used to generate the site deployed at https://slicer.org.

+The site is implemented using [jekyll static site generator](https://jekyllrb.com/) and uses the [Bulma clean theme](https://github.com/chrisrhymes/bulma-clean-theme).

 # Synchronization

-Every 5 minutes, the branch [slicer-org](https://github.com/Slicer/slicer.org/tree/slicer-org) is automatically pulled into the live site.
-There is no need to connect to the server in order to make changes.
+_Coming soon_

 # Pull Request preview